 Figure 1: Experimental Design (A) Transition Rules: In both controllability tasks, subjects attempt to board the train which travels to the town or the plane which travels to the mountain.
 If no tickets are purchased or participants failed to catch a ride they walk, either from the desert to the town or from the fountain to the mountain.
 (B) Trial Structure: On each trial, participants select whether they want to purchase either 1, 2, or 3 tickets to attempt to board their vehicle of choice.
 Purchasing additional tickets allows participants to jump onto the moving vehicle either once (2 tickets) or twice (3 tickets).
 Alternatively, participants can choose not to attempt to board the vehicle and instead walk to the nearest location for free which gives them a 20% chance of reward.
 At the end of the trial, participants are shown where they arrived at, allowing them to infer whether they successfully boarded their vehicle.
 (C) Block Map: Expected value mapping of all possible block.
 The x-axis represents inelastic controllability within an experimental block, or the probability that one ticket will lead to successfully boarding the transport.
 The y-axis represents the elastic controllability within an experimental block, or the degree to which an additional two actions improve the probability of successfully boarding the transport (one additional action provides half the benefit of two addition actions).
 Expected values were calculated based on the ticket cost, probability of winning, and amount rewarded.
 The color corresponds to the optimal number of actions (blue: 0 actions, red: 1 action, green: 3 actions) while the transparency displays the difference between the optimal EV and the maximum EV of all other choices, thus representing the relative advantage of the optimal ticket strategy.
 The ambiguous block is designated by the black circle where no strategy is optimal.
-Every participant will complete three distinct combinations of elastic and inelastic control allowing us to form a complete map across participants.
+Every participant will complete three distinct combinations of elastic and inelastic control allowing us to evaluate behavior throughout the entire map across participants.